There are many great books on nutrition out there.

 As part of his pioneering work, Dr. Price also discovered an unknown vitamin that he believed to be essential for our health.
 The vitamin in question turned out to be Vitamin K2: an essential nutrient that we are still learning to understand.

-Although it may be one of the oldest, this is still one of the best nutrition books available today.
+Although it may be one of the oldest, this is still one of the best nutrition books available today for a historical insight.

 Buy this book: if you want to read one of the classic works on nutrition.
 In short, it was released in 1939 – and there’s a good reason why it’s still popular now!